CleanroomMC/cleanroom-website/docs/groovy-script/mods/actuallyadditions/treasure_chest.md

     output(Collection<ItemStack>)
     ```

 - `int`.
 Sets the maximum stack size given when rolled.
-Requires greater than or equal to 0 and greater than or equal to min.
+Requires greater than or equal to 0 and greater than or equal to the size of min.
 (Default `0`).

     ```groovy:no-line-numbers
     max(int)
     ```

 - `int`.
 Sets the minimum stack size given when rolled.
-Requires greater than or equal to 0 and less than or equal to max.
+Requires greater than or equal to 0 and less than or equal to the size of max.
 (Default `0`).

     ```groovy:no-line-numbers
     min(int)